maryreader/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a Research Officer at the Centre for Analysis of Social Exclusion at The London School of Economics.
-I use quantitative methods to identify the causal effects of social and economic policies.
+My research uses quantitative methods to identify the causal effects of social and economic policies.